digideskio/pakyo-org/app/views/_warmup.md

 pakyow-css and is simply to define some default styling.
 </div>

-## Creating the views
+<h2 id="creatingviews">Creating Views</h2>

 Let's create an index page for our app.
 Since we're building a Twitter reader, this page will contain a list of recent tweets from Twitter, showing the user name, avatar, and contents of each tweets.
 Each item will also link to a page that will show more details about it.

 Create `app/views/index.html` with the following content: